OmarElgabry/miniPHP/README.md

 Validate submitted form coming from POST request.
 The pitfall of this method is you need to define the expected form fields, or data that will be sent with POST request.

 By default, the framework will validate for form tampering when POST request is made, and it will make sure the CSRF token is passed with the form fields.
+In this situation, if you didn't pass the CSRF token, it will be considered as a Security thread.

 + Unknown fields cannot be added to the form.
 + Fields cannot be removed from the form.